sunga12/Capstone-project-1/README.md

 # 📖 Capstone Project 1 <a name="about-project"></a>

 **Capstone Project 1** is a solo project done in week 5 of module 1.
-Built using the Cindy Chen design for Royal Secondary School
+Built using the Cindy Chen design for Royal Primary & Secondary School

 ## 🛠 Built With <a name="built-with"></a>